Southern Gage History

 312 W 2nd Street, Blue Springs MAP

-football career of Blue Springs native son, Guy Chamberlin.
-Chamberlin
+life and football career of Blue Springs native son, Guy Chamberlin.

-graduated from Blue Springs High School in 1911 (once located
+Chamberlin graduated from Blue Springs High School in 1911 (once

-on this school site).
-He went on to play for the University of
+located on this school site).
+He went on to play for the University

 United Methodist Church